 One of the biggest problems with the previous iPad mini 6 was the Jelly Scrolling that came with its screen.
 Users found that when scrolling on the iPad mini 6, there was a small delay on the screen that created a wobbling effect akin to Jelly.
 It’s due to the refresh rate of the LED screen.

-It would also not make sense for other reasons.
-It would bring a feature to the iPad mini that the Air does not have, and confuse the product lineup perhaps more than necessary.
 Again, while FrontTron is reliable, the source is relatively unknown so this screen update could be empty rumors.
 In fact, Ross Young weighed in on rumors in 2022, saying that he’d be ‘surprised’ if the iPad mini 7 has a ProMotion display due to the display tech.

 I would be surprised since it is currently an a-Si LCD which isn't compatible with ProMotion.
 Only their Pro models support ProMotion as they use an Oxide LCD.June 28, 2022